Postmaster says election mail will go through despite cuts - Salisbury Post

 Associated Press

-WASHINGTON (AP) — New Postmaster General Louis DeJoy said Friday he has no plans to restore mailboxes and other agency cuts made since he took over in June, sparking fresh questions over how the Postal Service will ensure timely delivery of an expected surge of mail-in ballots for the November election.
+WASHINGTON — New Postmaster General Louis DeJoy said Friday he has no plans to restore mailboxes and other agency cuts made since he took over in June, sparking fresh questions over how the Postal Service will ensure timely delivery of an expected surge of mail-in ballots for the November election.

 It was DeJoy’s first time publicly answering questions since summer mail delays brought a public outcry.
 Testifying before a Senate committee, the ally of President Donald Trump said it was his “sacred duty” that ballots arrive on time.
 But he told senators he did not yet have a plan for handling a crush of election mail.